mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 is no better than trying any other different pre-image - they all completely modify the resulting hash.

-Now that we have discussed the properties of cryptographic hashing we can investigate how it is used in a technique known as *proof of work*, also known as *mining*. *Proof of work*, as the name implies, is a way for one computer to prove to another computer that it has completed a certain amount of work.
-Lets call the computer doing the work the *miner*, and the other computer the *examiner*.
+Now that we have discussed the properties of cryptographic hashing, we can investigate how it is used in a technique known as *proof of work*, also known as *mining*. *Proof of work*, as the name implies, is a way for one computer to prove to another computer that it has completed a certain amount of work.
+Let's call the computer doing the work the *miner*, and the other computer the *examiner*.
 The examiner sets a test for the miner to pass by giving it 3 things: